myriamgoude/bearer-hub/src/content/terms.md

 #### 4.3.
 License granted to You by Bearer

-Subject to Your compliance with this Agreement and Your payment of the applicable fees, Bearer grants You and Your Authorized Users for the Term of the applicable Plan and solely for Customer's internal business purposes, a limited, non-transferable, non-sublicensable, non-exclusive right to (i) use the Platform to host Your API Integration; (ii) access and use the Dashboard; (iii) access and reproduce the Documentation exclusively for the purposes of using the Services, the Framework, Platform, Dashboard, the SDKs and the Software.
+Subject to Your compliance with this Agreement and Your payment of the applicable fees, Bearer grants You and Your Authorized Users for the Term of the applicable Plan and solely for Customer's internal business purposes, a limited, non-transferable, non-sublicensable, non-exclusive right to (i) use the Platform to host Your API Integration; (ii) access and use the Dashboard; (iii) access and reproduce the Documentation exclusively for the purposes of using the Services, the Framework, Platform, Dashboard, the Integration Clients and the Software.
 This license should be strictly construed.
 It is understood that any use exceeding the license granted above will be deemed a breach of the ToS.
 Any rights not expressly granted in this Agreement are expressly reserved by Bearer and/or its licensors.

 #### 4.4.
 Restrictions